samcat437/Milestone-3/README.md

 ## Typography

-For paragraph text, Nanum Gothic sourced from Google Fonts is used to create a modern and fun look as the site is designed for educational purposes.
-Sans-serif is the fallback option.
+Open Sans was sourced from Google Fonts to create a clean, readable look.

-For headings and the nav bar, Gochi Hand from Google Fonts to emphasise the whimsical nature of the site.

 ### Images

-Images were used from the free site : [pixabay](https://pixabay.com) and then cropped for use across the site.
-The examples in the quiz and in the nav bar were cropped from this [image](https://pixabay.com/vectors/key-signatures-keys-music-notation-6792283/).

-The nav bar was taken from this [one](https://pixabay.com/vectors/music-treble-clef-musical-symbol-39881/).
+The nav bar logo was taken from this [url](https://pixabay.com/vectors/bridge-nature-tree-lake-handdrawn-2497136/).
+Pixabay has many free images to choose from.

-The backgrounds were taken from these links : [index.html background](https://pixabay.com/vectors/cloud-speech-bubble-thinking-idea-146176/) and [game.html background](https://pixabay.com/vectors/clouds-pattern-wallpaper-sky-5930599/).

 ## Wireframes

-Wireframes can be viewed [here](https://github.com/samcat437/Milestone-2/blob/main/docs/Wireframes/keysignatures.pdf).
+Wireframes can be viewed [here]().

 ### Technologies